gjdutra/Territorial-Health-Inequality-in-Brazil/README.md

 polygons.

 ## Health regions

-The municipality-to-health-region relationship comes from `Raw Data/Health Regions BR/tb_ibge.xlsx`.
-The supplied workbooks contain CSV-formatted lines in their first Excel column.
-In `tb_regiao_saude.xlsx`, long hexadecimal WKB geometries are split over several Excel cells; the R script reconstructs the 450 records, converts the WKB to `sf`, and saves a reusable health-region shapefile under `Data/Shapefiles/regioes_saude/`.

 Health-region counts are sums of municipality counts.
 Rates are recalculated from the summed deaths and live births rather than averaging municipal rates.